anthony-magana/Todo/README.md

 # todo

-Todo App created with React and typescript with a backend in go
+Todo App created with React and typescript with a backend in go and mysql for authentication.